-Gabriel Kahn is a professor of professional practice at the USC Annenberg School of Journalism.
+Publisher and Editor Gabriel Kahn is a professor of professional practice at the USC Annenberg School of Journalism.
 His research focus is around the economics of the media industry and he teaches classes on business reporting, economics and innovation.
 He drives an electric car, which he’s always eager to talk about, usually, for much too long.

-Ava Macha is a junior majoring in journalism at USC Annenberg.
-In her time at USC, she has developed multimedia projects spanning web, audio and video and also worked with multiple startup media production companies.
+Reporter and Audience Engagement Coordinator Ava Macha has covered crime, traffic and air quality for Crosstown.
+She has also pioneered our audience outreach through numerous visits to neighborhood councils across Los Angeles.
+She is a recent alumna of USC Annenberg, where she studied Journalism with a minor in International Relations.
+She has developed multimedia projects spanning web, audio and video and also worked with multiple startup media production companies.
 She comes from Boise Idaho, which is in Canada.

 Outreach Coordinator Sarah Martin is a native of Los Angeles.
 Her specialties are strategic planning and social media outreach.
 A Los Angeles native, Her knowledge of the culture and atmosphere of the city motivates her to do meaningful local PR work.
 She is also passionate about political campaigning and your dog.
 She is a senior at USC Annenberg studying public relations.
 You can find her at Tito’s Tacos on Washington and Sepulveda.

 Reporter Nisha Venkat covers crime and wrote the University Park blotter feature.
 She’s from Dubai, which is always hot and not full of flying cars (a surprisingly common misconception among Americans).
 Her interests include creative writing, watching Planet Earth, and exploring every brand and flavor of instant ramen there is.
 She is a junior studying journalism at USC Annenberg.